grislyeye/three-meet/pages/classes/mighty.md

 ### Archetype

-Choose an archetype and gain it's features.
+Choose an archetype and gain its features.
 The Mighty archetypes include: **Brawler**.

 ## Brawler